 However, the cost of living in Finland is relatively high.
 Rent varies depending on the location, size and type of the flat.
 The rent of a studio or two-room apartment start from 450 € /month, and is often around 600-750 € / month near the campus area.
 For a furnished flat the rent is higher.
 Normally, rent includes heating but not electricity and water.

-If you move to Finland temporarily from another EU/EEA country or from Switzerland, you will have access to necessary medical care by presenting your European Health Insurance Card.
-EU/EEA citizens who have a European Health Insurance Card are entitled to municipal health care are the same prices as Finnish citizens.
-For those arriving from other countries, medical insurance is strongly recommended, although it is not required for obtaining a residence permit or visa.
+If you move to Finland temporarily, for example for a research visit, from another EU/EEA country or from Switzerland, you will have access to necessary medical care by presenting your European Health Insurance Card issued in your home country.
+For those arriving from other countries, medical insurance is strongly recommended.

 Occupational Health Care

 Occupational health care is provided for staff members.
 Please note that researchers awarded a grant or scholarship, and staff's accompanying family is not included in this insurance.
 Occupational health service covers cases at general practitioners' level, leisure time accidents and emergencies, extensive laboratory tests or other extensive physical examinations or treatment are not included.
 These needs can be covered by public health care, or private sector.